Raleigh Division of Brokerage Accounts Attorneys

 In a divorce, it’s important to come to an agreement about your brokerage accounts in addition to all your other assets.
-The licensed attorneys of Marshall & Taylor PLLC are specialists in divorce law.
+The licensed Raleigh division of brokerage accounts attorneys of Marshall & Taylor PLLC are specialists in divorce law.
 We negotiate the best possible terms for our clients, defending their financial interests at every step of the way.
 Let us handle the legal work.
 Call our office at 919-833-1040 today or contact us via our website to talk to one of our experienced division of assets attorneys.

 Do I Need a Division of Brokerage Accounts Attorney?

 In any divorce proceeding, an attorney will be your most valuable counsel for negotiating the best terms of separation.
 When assets beyond basic savings accounts are involved, cases are more complex, and an attorney becomes even more invaluable.
 Depending on what the judge decides is equitable separation and depending on how other assets are divided, a brokerage account may remain as the property of one party or be split.
 Sometimes, the split is 50-50; other times it’s not.
 Any portion of a brokerage account that is considered separate property (property that’s owned by only one spouse) also comes into play.
 These intricacies make getting an attorney your wisest course of action.
 Without an attorney, you may lose valuable accounts that should rightfully have been yours.